akazukin5151/koneko-old/README.md

 ```

 ## Manual installation

+Note: if you want to make some edits, you should install it in a conda environment.
+See above

 ```sh
 # Use the latest stable version (recommended)
 # Make sure the version number is the latest